 Does acupuncture hurt?

 Unlike hypodermic needles used to draw blood or give injections, acupuncture needles are extremely fine.
 Generally, acupuncture needles are as fine as a piece of hair and most patients do not even feel them being inserted.
 One may feel a mild, dull sensation as the needle touches the point, but the sensation differs from pain.
 Patients sometimes describe the sensation as numbness, tingling, warmth or pressure.
 They often comment that the feeling is unfamiliar yet pleasant and relaxing.

 Is acupuncture safe?

-The U.S. Food and Drug Administration (FDA) regulates acupuncture needles for use by licensed practitioners, requiring that needles be manufactured and labeled according to certain standards.
+The U.S. Food and Drug Administration (FDA) regulates acupuncture needles for use by licensed practitioners, and requires that needles are manufactured and labeled according to certain standards.
 The FDA requires that needles be sterile, nontoxic, and labeled for single use and only be used by qualified and licensed practitioners.
 In light of the millions of people treated with acupuncture each year, acupuncture is very safe and effective.

 How many treatments are needed?

 The number of treatment needed varies from patient to patient.
 Factors to be considered include the severity of the condition, the amount of time the condition has been present, general constitution of the patient, and patient’s lifestyle.
 Most patients experience a change in their condition after four or five treatments.
 For chronic conditions, treatments are usually scheduled once a week.
 For acute conditions, treatments may be twice or three times a week.
 As the condition improves, visits are usually reduced to once every two weeks, once a month, or as needed.